vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

   ::: danger

-  Although this ensure users are viewing the latest content, it may affect viewing experiences.
+  Although this ensures users are viewing the latest content, it may affect viewing experiences.

   :::